Ministry

 The Business Model Canvas by Alexander Osterwalder and Strategyzer gave the startup world a shared artifact for strategic thinking — one page, nine blocks, a whole strategy visible at a glance.
 It transformed how teams talk about what they do and who they serve.

-The Ministry Model Canvas adapts that same shape for churches and ministries.
-It keeps the nine-block logic but replaces product-market language with ministry-mission language: target audience instead of customer segments, missional identity instead of value proposition, connecting factor instead of customer problem.
+The Ministry Model Canvas adapts the Lean Canvas for churches and ministries.
+It keeps the nine-block logic and Maurya's structural moves — the Problem block on the left, an explicit Unfair Advantage — but reframes the language for the work of mission: connecting factor instead of customer problem, target audience reframed around discernment rather than market, mission achievement instead of key metrics.
 The result is a tool that translates — without losing the theological weight of what churches actually do.

 It was developed by Tobias Treppmann / Oratio&Co and has been used with churches and ministry teams across Europe.